MileHacker Logo

 Cycling Routes

-Dedicated Trails: Paved routes like the Bethpage Bikeway and the North Fork Trail.
+Dedicated Trails: Paved paths like the Bethpage Bikeway and the North Fork Trail.
 Scenic Road Cycling: Popular on the North Fork, with flat terrain through vineyards, and on Shelter Island.
 Mountain biking options exist in state parks like Rocky Point Pine Barrens State Forest.

 Difficulty Levels